 Please tell us about your university years.

 For me, the most memorable university experiences were making lifelong friendships and the support I always received from someone, no matter how challenging my studies or research projects were.
-Many people point out that medical school was not a sprint but a marathon, but I think it is also important to add that we were not alone in this.
+Many people point out that medical school is not a sprint but a marathon, but I think it is also important to add that we are not alone in this.
 Just as we can rely on our colleagues to help us later in our medical career, we can ask for help at university if we are facing difficulties.

 How did you choose your field of specialization?